 Tickets to Whale’s Tale include admission to all of the attractions while you are there.
 The water park offers two food venues and changing facilities.
 Lockers are available for an additional fee, and you should bring along your own towels. (see reviews of Whale’s Tale here).

 Younger kids will enjoy visiting Clark’s Trading Post, also located in Lincoln.
-This small park offers a train ride (where you’ll be chased by a wolfman), a climbing tower, and a river raft ride.
+This small park offers a train ride (where you’ll be chased by a scary, but not too scary wolfman), a climbing tower, and a river raft ride.

-In addition, there are two shows – the infamous trained bear show, and a Chinese acrobat show. (see reviews here).
+In addition, there are two live shows – the infamous trained bear show, and a Chinese acrobat show. (see reviews here).
 I always have fond memories of visiting Clark’s as a kid, so it was fun to return with my children to see the shows and check out the rides.
+It’s definitely an institution.

 For some outdoor fun, head down the road to Franconia Notch State Park.
 This beautiful state park features a number of traditional state park activities, including hiking trails, lake swimming, and fly fishing.

-There’s also an aerial tramway, and the Flume Gorge.
-This area definitely gets very crowded, so arrive early for the best parking options, especially in the summer on the weekends.
+There’s also an aerial tramway and the Flume Gorge.
+This area definitely gets very crowded in season, so arrive early for the best parking options, especially in the summer on the weekends.

 There are also special events and activities including animal presentations and lantern tours at Lost River Gorge and Boulder Caves.
 Check their website for specifics of when they are open.

 Looking for other things to do in Lincoln NH?
 You’ll also find the Hobo Railroad, fun shops, and miniature golf.
-There are also some great family resorts where you enjoy outdoor/indoor pools and other family activities.
+There are also some great family resorts where you enjoy outdoor/indoor pools and other family activities right on property.

 Lincoln is such a nice town with a great combination of activities as well as beautiful outdoor scenery.
 Take some time to look at the mountains and snap some pictures.

 For more White Mountains NH activities, head across the scenic Kancamagus Highway to North Conway NH.
 Even the car ride takes you through such beautiful scenery in the White Mountains National Forest.
-While taking the drive, you’ll find some scenic outposts that are worth stopping for.
+While taking the drive, you’ll find some scenic outposts that are worth stopping to take landscape photos.

 There are so many things to do in North Conway NH.
 One of our favorite things to do is to visit the fabulous outlet shops of Settler’s Green.
 Remember that there is no sales tax in New Hampshire, making the outlet prices even better!
 Even if we aren’t visiting the White Mountains specifically to shop, I always stop at Settler’s Green for a little while.